 Through our website we offer price comparison shopping for all Swarthmore-required textbooks, allowing you to find the best option at the best price.
 Click over to the Store’s Compare site to find the store’s prices for used and new books, rental books, and eBooks, along with prices from other major retailers such as Amazon.com.
 You can purchase textbooks from our store, or from the comparison vendors, directly from our website.
 If you decide to purchase a book from another vendor, remember to check the timelines for delivery as well as return policies.
 The Swarthmore Campus & Community Store will not provide customer service or returns for books purchased from other vendors.

-The Swarthmore Campus & Community Store buys back some textbooks during the last two weeks of each semester.
-When the Store is purchasing a book to resell the following semester, we offer 50% of our retail price for the new text, regardless of whether the book was purchased new or used.
+The Swarthmore Campus & Community Store buys back textbooks during the last two weeks of each semester.
+Books that are bought back to resell in our store are determined by faculty who have communicated to the bookstore that they will continue to use the same book from the current semester for the upcoming semester.
+When the Store is purchasing a book to resell, we offer up to 50% of our used retail price, regardless of whether the book was purchased new or used.
 If the book is not required for the coming semester, we will check online used book wholesalers and offer you a price determined by that wholesaler.
+Books that have no value but are being used in the current semester will be offered a dollar.
 To sell a book back, make sure it is in resalable condition.
 Books with water damage, significant and excessive highlighting and notes, missing or torn covers, or that are out of print or old editions, typically have no value.